darmendariz/impulse/README.md

 ### Key Design Decisions

 - **Streaming architecture**: Replays stream from API to storage via in-memory buffers—no intermediate disk I/O
-- **Database-tracked state**: SQLite tracks every download, parse, and segment boundary for resume capability and deduplication
+- **Database-tracked state**: SQLite tracks every download, parse, and segment boundary for resume capability upon interruptions, deduplication, and easier preprocessing
 - **Physical normalization**: Features are normalized by known Rocket League physical bounds (arena dimensions, max velocities) rather than data-derived statistics, making normalization deterministic and invertible
-- **Segment-aware training**: Gameplay is automatically segmented at kickoff boundaries so training windows never span goal resets
+- **Segment-aware training**: Gameplay is automatically segmented at kickoff boundaries so training windows never span discontinuities induced by kickoff/goal resets
-- **Lazy, memory-efficient access**: Replay data is loaded on-demand with LRU caching—only the active working set lives in memory
+- **Lazy, memory-efficient access**: Replay data is loaded on-demand; only the active working set lives in memory
 - **PyTorch as optional dependency**: The training module is import-guarded; the core pipeline works without it

 ## Quick Start